-This BSC Procedure (BSCP) outlines the Change Management processes invoked to progress and implement changes to Configurable Items.
-It also defines the process for submitting Modification Proposals to make changes to the Balancing and Settlement Code.
+This BSC Procedure (BSCP):

+outlines the Change Management processes invoked to progress and implement changes to Configurable Items;

+defines the process for submitting Modification Proposals to make changes to the Balancing and Settlement Code;

+defines the process for Third Party Applicants to request designation to raise a Modification Proposal; and

+defines a pre-change process for Issues.

 One of the objectives of this procedure is to maintain the integrity and robustness of the BSC, subsidiary Configurable Items and supporting products and to ensure that all changes are introduced in a controlled and auditable manner.
 This is achieved by: